weibb123/Forecast_VOOStocks/README.md

     What is good about Prophet:

-    1.Good for data that has daily, weekly, yearly seasonality..
+    1. Good for data that has daily, weekly, yearly seasonality..

-    2.robust to outliers
+    2. robust to outliers

-    3.relatively computationally efficient
+    3. relatively computationally efficient

-    4.use it when data has large mean shift
+    4. use it when data has large mean shift

     What is not good about Prophet:

-    1.Below performance compared to ARIMA on situation where peak predictive performance is important
+    1. Below performance compared to ARIMA on situation where peak predictive performance is important

     2. only appropiate for univerate time series and cannot account multiple correlated time series